 What drew you to Hinduism in particular?

 Maria Wirth (MW): I was not in search of a religion.
-I had lost faith in Christianity when I was 16, but a vague feeling that there may be an invisible, great power never left me.
+I had lost faith in Christianity when I was about 16, but a vague feeling that there may be an invisible, great power never left me.
 When I discovered Vedanta philosophy in India, it was like recognizing a truth that felt immensely familiar.
 It made immediately sense, though I could not have expressed it on my own.
 I did not think that I had found a ‘religion’, but that I had come closer to truth.

 Pagan traditions in Europe cannot be compared to Hindu tradition.
 When Christianity rolled over Europe, it destroyed them thoroughly.
 When neo Pagans today reinvent ancient rituals, worship nature and the divine feminine, it seems somewhat artificial to me as a solid, philosophical basis is lacking.
 This solid basis is preserved in India.